Please Examine the Claim of the Jesus Calling Author

 Jesus Calling "does not contain direct messages from Jesus, in spite of the divine affirmations it purports to present.
 The Lord did not suddenly decide 20 years ago to add Jesus Calling to the canon of Scripture."

 If you read this article carefully and feel I'm unjustly judging Young's claims, please refer to John 4:1-3, Colossians 2:8, 2 Timothy 2:15, and 2 Timothy 4:3-4.
-If you read this article and becoming angry, please ask yourself which is more important, defending God's Word or Young's words.
+If you read this article and become angry, please ask yourself which is more important, defending God's Word or Young's words.

 2 comments: